Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement

-As the above overview shows, most algorithmic studies of inconsistency measurement focus on individual inconsistency measures and have failed to address systematic comparisons of algorithms and complexities.
-In response, one of the contributions of the survey by Thimm and Wallner (\citeyear{thimm2019a}) was to determine the complexity levels of a larger number of inconsistency measures.
-The authors concluded that the problem of inconsistency measurement is hard in general, but that there are certain measures which are more suitable candidates for practical applications due to their complexity class.
-Based on these findings, for a selection of three different inconsistency measures whose corresponding decisions problems---i.\,e., deciding whether a certain value is an upper or lower bound of the inconsistency value---were found to be on the first level of the polynomial hierarchy, a set of algorithms based on Answer Set Programming (ASP) has been introduced in \citep{kuhlmann2020algorithm} and \citep{kuhlmann2021algorithms}.
-Namely, these measures are the \textit{contension} inconsistency measure \citep{grant2011measuring}, the \textit{forgetting-based} inconsistency measure \citep{besnard2016forget}, and the \textit{hitting set} inconsistency measure \citep{thimm2016} (for their formal definition, see Section~\ref{sec:inc-measurement}).
-In \citep{kuhlmann2021algorithms}, the three ASP-based approaches were implemented and compared to naive baseline implementations in an experimental evaluation.
+In \cite{kuhlmann2021algorithms}, the three ASP-based approaches were implemented and compared to naive baseline implementations in an experimental evaluation.
 As anticipated, the result of the study was that the ASP-based implementations were clearly superior.
-Furthermore, in \citep{kuhlmann2022comparison}, a revised version of the ASP-based approach for the contension inconsistency measure is proposed, in addition to an approach based on \textit{satisfiability problem} (SAT) solving.
-The latter is widely used in applications such as hardware verification \citep{biere1999symbolic,vizel2015}, electronic design automation \citep{marques2000boolean}, or cryptanalysis \citep{mironov2006applications,nejati2020}.
+Furthermore, in \cite{kuhlmann2022comparison}, a revised version of the ASP-based approach for the contension inconsistency measure is proposed, in addition to an approach based on \textit{satisfiability problem} (SAT) solving.
+The latter is widely used in applications such as hardware verification \cite{biere1999symbolic,vizel2015}, electronic design automation \cite{marques2000boolean}, or cryptanalysis \cite{mironov2006applications,nejati2020}.
 This, in addition to the fact that there exist highly optimized SAT solvers (see the results of the annual SAT competition\footnote{\url{http://www.satcompetition.org/}} for an overview), makes it a natural approach for computing inconsistency measures on the first level of the polynomial hierarchy.
+Moreover, SAT and ASP have been compared wrt.\ other applications before (see, e.\,g., \cite{banbara2015aspartame,eyupoglu2021stable}).
 The results of the study show that both the ASP and the SAT approach clearly outperform the naive baseline method, but ultimately the ASP approach performs superior to the SAT approach.